 When you receive a RFP from us, you’re done paying us.
 Whether you land one project or make hundreds of thousands of dollars in follow up work from that client, you won’t have to pay a cent more.
 Ever.

 Both the Web Design and WordPress RFPs newsletter cost $97/month.
 If you pay annually, you’ll even get a 20% discount, which comes out to about $1.50 per RFP/lead sent.
 One of the most common things we hear from customers is that landing just one client paid for their subscription for life.

 Last year, we found over 200 high-quality RFPs (Requests for Proposal) by private companies looking for website design and development, branding, marketing and other services.

-Because of the vast number of sites indexed each day, Google is a great source of RFPs.
-I use it to get anywhere from 5 to 10 RFPs every week.
+Because of the vast number of sites indexed each day, Google can be a great source of RFPs.
+The way we use it to get anywhere from 5 to 10 RFPs every week is: